ipinfo/sample-database/README.md

 <details id=7>
 <summary><h2>Abuse Contact</h2></summary>

-**Get the abuse contact information of every ISP in the internet.**
+**Get the abuse contact information of every ISP on the internet.**

 You can find the schema, database sample, API response sample, and other information from the **[Abuse Contact folder](/Abuse%20Contact)**.
 The fields of the database are: